Jersey generation counts and breed purity

 C. Shows AltaCHIVE’s BBR to be 100.
 As expected, that means his genes are all in common with the reference Jersey population.

-Offspring will be HR with no generation count if he is mated to a GC 6 or HR female.
+Offspring will be HR with no generation count if he is mated to a Generation Count 6 or HR female.

 We have the highest level of confidence in the genetic and genomic predictions of BBR 100 bulls.
 We recognize that clients have choices, so we will always market with full transparency.